 - 16. If one job share partner is unable to fulfill the duties of the job share assignment the 1.0 FTE position shall be offered to the other job share partner for the remainder of the year.
-The position shall then be posted and filled according to the provision of the collective agreement. - 17.
+If the offer is refused, the vacated portion of the position shall then be posted and filled according to the provision of the collective agreement. - 17.
 Each job share partner is considered to be on leave of absence with respect to the percentage of time not worked of their continuing assignment.